Christopher-Holloway/Surfer_Count/README.md

       python partition_dataset.py -i /<PATH>/Surfer_Count/workspace/training_demo/images -r -x

 ### 4. Create Label Maps
-Before we were annotating and classifying our bounding boxes with surfers, we now need to create a label map file that is required by TensorFlow2.0, and is used in both the training and detection phases.
-Becuase we only have one classifying label (surfer) we can create a simple *label_map.pbtxt* file us vi editor.
+Before, we were annotating and classifying our bounding boxes with surfers, we now, need to create a label map file that is required by TensorFlow2.0.
+This file is used in both the training and detection phase.
+Becuase we only have one classifying label (surfer) we create a short and simple *label_map.pbtxt* file us vi editor.
 1. Change into the annotations folder to write the file

             cd ./../annotations